juev/awesome-stars/README.md

 - [oznu/docker-cloudflare-ddns](https://github.com/oznu/docker-cloudflare-ddns) – A small amd64/ARM/ARM64 Docker image that allows you to use CloudFlare as a DDNS / DynDNS Provider.
 - [angristan/wireguard-install](https://github.com/angristan/wireguard-install) – WireGuard VPN installer for Linux servers
 - [pivpn/pivpn](https://github.com/pivpn/pivpn) – The Simplest VPN installer, designed for Raspberry Pi
-- [complexorganizations/wireguard-manager](https://github.com/complexorganizations/wireguard-manager) – ✔️ WireGuard-Manager allows you to effortlessly set up and manage your own VPN in under a minute.
+- [complexorganizations/wireguard-manager](https://github.com/complexorganizations/wireguard-manager) – ✔️ WireGuard-Manager is an innovative tool designed to streamline the deployment and management of WireGuard VPNs.
+Emphasizing user-friendliness and security, it simplifies the complexities of VPN configuration, offering a robust yet accessible solution for both personal and professional use.
 - [hwdsl2/setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn) – Scripts to build your own IPsec VPN server, with IPsec/L2TP, Cisco IPsec and IKEv2
 - [angristan/openvpn-install](https://github.com/angristan/openvpn-install) – Set up your own OpenVPN server on Debian, Ubuntu, Fedora, CentOS or Arch Linux.
 - [pi-hole/pi-hole](https://github.com/pi-hole/pi-hole) – A black hole for Internet advertisements